-images and words from Derrick Lee Parker, an old school photographer, traveling full-time in a motorhome.
+images and stories from Derrick Lee Parker, an old school photographer, living full-time in a motorhome.

 The Gentle Blue Ridge Mountains, its old beauty is so precious to me.
 Its value comes from the land and the people that live and work along that Black Ribbon, the Blue Ridge Parkway.